SpenceKonde/DxCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 To get identical behavior:

-* TRUTH = 0bHGFEDCBA when IN0 is a, IN1 is ß and IN2 is ?
+* TRUTH = 0bHGFEDCBA when IN0 is a, IN1 is ÃŸ and IN2 is ?
-* TRUTH = 0bHDFBGCEA when IN0 is ?, IN1 is ß and IN2 is a - D and G, B and E swap
+* TRUTH = 0bHDFBGCEA when IN0 is ?, IN1 is ÃŸ and IN2 is a - D and G, B and E swap
-* TRUTH = 0bHFGEDBCA when IN0 is a, IN1 is ? and IN2 is ß - G and F, B and C swap
+* TRUTH = 0bHFGEDBCA when IN0 is a, IN1 is ? and IN2 is ÃŸ - G and F, B and C swap
-* TRUTH = 0bHGDCFEBA when IN0 is ?, IN1 is a and IN2 is ß - F and D, E and C swap
+* TRUTH = 0bHGDCFEBA when IN0 is ?, IN1 is a and IN2 is ÃŸ - F and D, E and C swap
-* TRUTH = 0bHDGCFBEA when IN0 is ß, IN1 is a and IN2 is ? - F?D?G?F rotate, and B?C?E?B rotate.
+* TRUTH = 0bHDGCFBEA when IN0 is ÃŸ, IN1 is a and IN2 is ? - F?D?G?F rotate, and B?C?E?B rotate.
-* TRUTH = 0bHFDBGECA when IN0 is ß, IN1 is ? and IN2 is a - F?G?D?F rotate, and B?E?C?B rotate.
+* TRUTH = 0bHFDBGECA when IN0 is ÃŸ, IN1 is ? and IN2 is a - F?G?D?F rotate, and B?E?C?B rotate.

 the highest and lowest bits do not change when reordering the inputs.